 The Bank is required to maintain average reserve balances in vault cash or with the Federal Reserve Bank based upon outstanding balances of deposit transaction accounts.
-The total of this reserve balance was \$-0- at December 31, 2016 and 2015.
+The total of this reserve balance was \$1,302,000 and \$-0- at December 31, 2017 and 2016, respectively.